-The main research results consist of research reports in the field of contrastive studies between Japanese and other languages, sources related to fundamental vocabulary, film and video materials and supplementary publications for teaching of Japanese as a foreign language.
-In addition, we have published a series of reference guides for teachers involved in teaching of Japanese as a foreign language and the Institute has played an active role in the training teachers in teaching of Japanese as a foreign language.
+The main research results in the 1980's and 1990's consisted of reports in the fields of contrastive studies between Japanese and other languages, and sources related to fundamental vocabulary.
+At present, the research subjects include Japanese education for children, testing and assessment of Japanese competency, environmet and resources for Japanese language learning, and development of IT materials for teaching/learning Japanese.

+In addition, we have produced film and video materials and supplementary publications for teaching of Japanese as well as a series of reference guides for teachers.
+The Institute has also played an active role in training teachers in teaching of Japanese as a foreign/second language (JFL/JSL).